Now, more than ever, it is imperative that organizations understand the value of their people.

-- Do you know who your rock star employees are and how to improve employee engagement and employee morale?
+- Do you know who your rock star employees are?

-- Do you actually know the real cost of toxic employees to your bottom line and profitability?
+- Do you know the real cost of toxic employees to your bottom line profitability?

 - Why do some teams succeed while others fail… even within the same organization?

-- What is the impact of and on human capital during mergers and acquisitions?
-How do trust and happiness impact your employees and their ability to be more innovative?
+- What is the impact of human capital in mergers and acquisitions?

-- What is resiliency in business and why is it important?
-How high is your cost of turnover and what can you do to reduce it?
+- How high is your cost of turnover and what can you do to reduce it?

-Nothing gets done in any organization without people – your human capital – and improving the productivity of every employee at every level is the key to boosting profitability, and as you’ll learn, at the same time boosting employee morale.
+Nothing gets done in any organization without people, and improving the productivity of every employee at every level is the key to boosting profitability, and as you’ll learn, at the same time boosting employee morale.
 Higher morale generates even greater productivity which, in turn, improves your bottom line.
 It’s an upward spiral that you’ll want to harness.

 From The Author

-And as someone who has tried to quantify the value of people for a large part of my career, I can tell you it’s usually the other intangibles, like patents or trademarks that mathematically wind up proving to be more valuable assets.
+And as someone who has quantified the value of people throughout my career, I can tell you that it’s usually the other intangibles, like patents or trademarks that mathematically wind up proving to be more valuable assets.

-Simple.
 They’re more quantifiable.
-While there are formulas on how to value people, they do not tell the whole story.
+While there are formulas on how to value people, they don’t tell the whole story.

-This book documents my quest to find greater meaning in the context of valuing people and the contribution of people to the value of an enterprise.
+This book documents my journey to find greater meaning in the context of valuing people and their contribution to the value of an enterprise.
 Throughout this book, I share the data that I’ve uncovered and the conversations that I’ve had in collaborating with various thought leaders throughout North America.

-I hope that the information we cover will broaden your perspective and put an exclamation point to the concept that, quantifiable or not, people are truly the most important asset of any business and that value ultimately drives success across the board – oftentimes in the increased valuation of the enterprise!
+I hope that the information we cover will broaden your perspective and put an exclamation point to the concept that people are truly the most valuable asset of any business and the key to the value of the enterprise!